 When a dog is being punished, they tend to act equally to the person who’s punishing them.
 Here, it’s not just a matter of treating the dog right, but exerting punishment appropriately.
 As you probably know already, physically abusing or hitting a dog is animal abuse and could be a key factor to help your case in case you’ve been bitten by an abused dog.

-Atlanta Dog Bite Laws
+Atlanta Dog Bite Lawyer Laws To Consider

 Georgia’s – more specifically, Atlanta’s – Dog Laws stipulate how to go about pursuing compensation for dog bites.
 In Atlanta, there are some unique regulations when it comes to animal ownership and control.
 Within the city limits, all dogs always need to be on leashes while in public spaces, unless they’re in designated parks for dogs.
 Walking your dog off the leash can lead to a citation from the Atlanta City police.